Aghajari/AXrLottie/README.md

 	.build()
 ```

-AXrLottie has a default network fetching stack built on {@link java.net.HttpURLConnection}.
+AXrLottie has a default network fetching stack built on HttpURLConnection.
 However, if you would like to hook into your own network stack for performance, caching, or analytics, you may replace the internal stack with your own.

 - [OkHttpNetworkFetcher](https://github.com/Aghajari/AXrLottie/blob/master/app/src/main/java/com/aghajari/sample/axrlottie/OkHttpNetworkFetcher.java) (based on [OkHttp](https://square.github.io/okhttp/)) added to project.